By Vlad Cuc, specialist in company formation matters

 Investors who are interested in company formation in Hong Kong will start by choosing their preferred business structure.
 Some of the questions that can be answered when making this decision include the following: what is the purpose of the business?
 What is its size?
 How much capital is available for starting the business?
 What is the degree of liability for the founder?

-Ways of opening offshore companies in Hong Kong
+Ways of owning offshore companies in Hong Kong

-There are two ways of starting an offshore company in Hong Kong:
+There are two ways of owning an offshore company in Hong Kong:

 The new company will be incorporated from the very beginning as suitable for the investor.
 The Articles of Association and the Memorandum will be written by the founders and will include those company management characteristics that they are after.
 By contrast, the shelf company will have these constitutive documents already written and, if required, they can be amended.